Pre-Health Sciences Pathway to Certificates and Diplomas

 Academic accommodations are provided to students with documented disabilities through the Accessibility Services Office.

 Paper assignments and labs are due in class on the date specified by the professor of a course.
 Submissions after class ends will result in the assignment/lab being considered late.
 All electronic submissions are due at 11:59 p.m. on the specified date.
 It is the policy of the Pre-Health Science program that late assignments will be deducted 10% per business day up to a maximum of 3 days.
 After the third day, a student will receive a grade of zero.

-If a student requires an extension for an assignment for a valid reason, the student must contact the professor at least 24h (preferably longer) before the assignment is due to request an extension.
-Extensions are granted at the discretion of the professor, and cannot be assumed.
-Please note that professors may not check their email or voicemail on weekends.
+If a student requires an extension for an assignment for a valid reason, the student must contact the instructor at least 24 hour (preferably longer) before the assignment is due to request an extension.
+Extensions are granted at the discretion of the instructor, and cannot be assumed.
+Please note that instructor may not check their email or voicemail on weekends.
 Students may not assume that he/she will receive an extension unless the professor has replied to their request and granted the extension in writing.

 The expectation of Health Professionals is that they complete assigned work competently and in the allocated time, or that they anticipate difficulty in meeting deadlines and notify the appropriate person(s).

 The following regulations regarding assignments reflect this belief and are designed to ensure that graduates of the programs meet these expectations.